griefly/griefly/README.md

-karya-valya
+Griefly
 ===========

 ![build status](https://travis-ci.org/kremius/karya-valya.svg?branch=master)

-It used to be Karya &amp; Valya Rogue-like, but now it is Yet Another Space Station Remake
+It used to be Karya &amp; Valya Rogue-like, but now it is Griefly: Yet Another Space Station Remake

 It's work now.